-This is the fifth in a five-part series that considers recent FDA actions on issues related to direct-to-consumer (DTC) genetic testing.
+This is the first in a five-part series that considers recent FDA actions on issues related to direct-to-consumer (DTC) genetic testing.
 The original posts appeared on the SoundRocket LaunchPad blog.
-Read Part 1 of the series here, Part 2 here, Part 3 here, and Part 4 here.

 Scott D. Crawford, MA is an entrepreneur and founder of SoundRocket (on twitter @SoundRocket), a social science survey research firm located in Ann Arbor, Michigan.
 He is trained as a Survey Methodologist (University of Michigan, 2000) and has been involved in user comprehension research (among other fields) for government, academic and commercial customers since 2000.
 In recent years, he has been involved in several user comprehension studies implemented to support DTC genetic test submissions to the FDA.

 Shawn Fayer, MSc, MS, CGC is a certified genetic counselor with many years of human genetics research experience.
 He received his genetic counseling training at Brandeis University and worked in the Adult Genetics Clinic at Brigham and Women’s Hospital in Boston, Massachusetts for two years.
 Mr. Fayer also worked as the project manager for the BabySeq Project, an NIH-funded randomized trial of whole exome sequencing in the newborn population.
 Mr. Fayer is currently a PhD Candidate at University of Washington.